-It needs to be noted, however, that commodity derivatives that can be physically settled are already within the scope of MiFID if they are traded on regulated markets or MTFs, hence, in essence, an OTF has only been added to the above MiFID-relevant set of trading venues.
+It needs to be noted, however, that physically settled commodity derivatives were already within the scope of MiFID I if they were traded on regulated markets or MTFs, hence, in essence, an OTF has only been added to the above MiFID-relevant set of trading venues.

-"Under MiFID I, trades of wholesale energy products that are physically settled are generally not considered to be "financial instruments"" (Eurelectric letter to European Commissioners of 10 April 2015 EURELECTRIC concerns regarding proposed MiFID II implementing rules).
+"Under MiFID I, trades of wholesale energy products that are physically settled are generally not considered to be "financial instruments"" said Eurelectric in the letter to European Commissioners on 10 April 2015 (EURELECTRIC concerns regarding proposed MiFID II implementing rules).

 The key terms that need to be accounted for when thinking about MiFID II regulation for physically settled commodity derivatives are: